-Some runners, myself included, are willing to forego cushioning for the natural flex and feel of a minimalist shoe — especially when navigating roots and rocks on trails.
+Some runners are willing to forego cushioning for the natural flex and feel of a minimalist shoe — especially when navigating roots and rocks on trails.

 The type of shoe you need will also depend on how you run.
 Runners typically land in one of three ways: on their forefoot, midfoot, or heel.
 You might even have a split strike, where you land differently with each foot.

 If you have a heel strike, you’ll likely prefer a shoe that has a heel drop, meaning there’s more cushioning at the heel and less toward the toes.
 If you have a forefoot or midfoot strike, you’ll want less of a drop or maybe even a zero-drop shoe, where cushioning is the same throughout.

 In addition to foot strike, figure out your pronation type.
 Pronation refers to foot roll after the strike.

 If you overpronate, your feet roll too far inward, putting more weight there.
 If you supinate (also called under pronating), your feet roll outward, putting more weight on your foot’s edge.
 If you have a neutral gait, you land on the outer edge and roll inward with even weight distribution.

 If you pronate or supinate, running can place excess force on various parts of your ankles and feet.
 That’s why finding a shoe with motion control is crucial.
 If your gait is neutral, you have a lot more shoe options.